bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ![countifs](./pics_08_data_analysis/fig8.png)
 *<sub>Figure 8: The result of the function is returned and shown in cell A12.</sub>*

+So to summerize:

+>In Microsoft Excel, a function is a built-in formula that is designed to perform a specific calculation.
+Arguments go in the function.
+This can be the value of one cell or a range of cells.
+Excel performs the calculation and the result will be returned in the cell where the formula was typed.

+This is the standard behaviour of Excel but some functions in Excel are array functions.
+And they behave a bit different.

+## Array functions

 ---

 ### Exersises and Solutions: